EU labour force survey - methodology

 - Occupation: For reference, please consult classifications (ISCO).

 - Employees with fixed-term contracts: The concept of fixed-term contract is only applicable to employees, not to self-employed.
 In most of the EU Member States, a majority of jobs are based on written labour contracts.
 In some countries, however, contracts of this type are settled only in specific cases e.g. for public-sector jobs, apprentices or other trainees within an enterprise.
 Given these institutional discrepancies, the concepts of ‘temporary employment’ and ‘work contract of limited duration’ (or ‘permanent employment’ and ‘work contract of unlimited duration’) describe situations which, in different institutional contexts, may be considered similar.
-For the reference definitions, please consult the EU-LFS explanatory notes variable STAPRO as well as classifications(ICSE).
+For the reference definitions, please consult the Core variables (user guide) and explanatory notes variable STAPRO as well as classifications(ICSE).

 Employment - Working time

 - Working time: The EU-LFS collects data on "number of hours usually worked per week" and "number of hours actually worked during the reference week".
 The number of hours usually worked per week comprises all hours including extra hours, either paid or unpaid, which the person normally works, but excludes the travelling time between home and workplace and the time taken for the main meal break (usually at lunchtime) are excluded.
 The number of hours actually worked during the reference week covers all hours including extra hours regardless of whether they were paid or not.
-For the reference definitions, please consult the EU-LFS explanatory notes variables HWUSUAL and HWACTUAL.
+For the reference definitions, please consult the Core variables (user guide) and explanatory notes variables HWUSUAL and HWACTUAL.

 - Atypical working time: The atypical work distinguishes between "evening or night work, "Saturday or Sunday working" and "shift work".